pedroassuncaofilho/pedroassuncaofilho.github.io/_pages/about.md

 ---
-"Professor of Mathematics and Optimization Researcher Federal Institute of Goiás (IFG), Brazil"
+"Professor of Mathematics and Optimization Researcher in Federal Institute of Goiás (IFG), Brazil"

 ---